By Technical Team, CheMost Additives | 13 min read | Last updated: 2025-08-08

 Antioxidants inhibit the oxidation of base oil, extending the lubricant's service life.
 By preventing the formation of acids and sludge, antioxidants protect engine components from corrosion and wear.

-They’re especially critical in industrial machinery lubricants where downtime is costly, and in automotive lubricants where oil change intervals are being extended.
+Common antioxidant types include amines and phenols, which are particularly effective in high-temperature engine environments.
+They're critical in industrial machinery lubricants where downtime is costly, and in automotive lubricants where oil change intervals are being extended.

 4. Viscosity Index Improvers